Brela is a small Croatian tourist destination located between Makarska and Omis. It is famous for its fabulous beaches and beautiful coast.

 Sunday mass in St. Stephen's church is held at 11 am.

 The church is accessible by car.
 You can reach it from the coast as well, but it takes some climbing effort.

 Brela is a true pearl of Croatia tourism.
-It is kind of a place I can recommend to all generations, young and older.
-The peacefulness and the natural beauty of this place will hardly leave anyone unimpressed.
+It is kind of a destination I can recommend to all generations, young and older.
+The peacefulness and the natural beauty of the village will hardly leave anyone unimpressed.
 No matter if you arrive here with your wife, family, kids or friends, you will enjoy Brela.
 I recommend visiting in June or September when it is even more intimate and beautiful.

 Find out accommodation in Brela on booking.com, platform of our choice.